 When we’re asked “Why should I learn Spanish at school?”, our answer is always “Because it’s cool!”.

 It can be tricky at first but with a bit of perseverance, you’ll start to get the hang of it and start making massive strides towards fluency.
 Spanish is both fun to speak and fun to listen to.
 It’s a melodic, flowing, and beautiful language.
-There’s a reason there’s so many popular songs in Spanish at the moment.
+There’s a reason that there are so many popular songs in Spanish at the moment.

 Don’t forget that there’s also no limit to what age you can start learning Spanish.
 However, it can be easier if you start young.
 Think about it!